 IAIM and its IARs serve as a fiduciary to Clients, as defined under applicable laws and regulations.
+When we provide investment advice regarding your retirement plan account or individual retirement account, we are fiduciaries within the meaning of Title I of the Employee Retirement Income Security Act and/or the Internal Revenue Code, as applicable, which are laws governing retirement accounts.
+The way we make money creates some conflicts with your interests, so we operate under a special rule that requires us to act in your best interest and not put our interest ahead of yours.
 As a fiduciary, IAIM and its IARs uphold a duty of loyalty, fairness and good faith toward each Client and seek to mitigate potential conflicts of interest.
 Our fiduciary commitment is further described in our Code of Ethics.
 For more information regarding our Code of Ethics, please see "Item 11 - Code of Ethics, Participation or Interest in Client Transactions and Personal Trading."